Douglas DILLARD was born 14 September 1925, in Atlanta, Georgia.

 In 1966, Colonel DILLARD became the Executive Officer of the Continental Army Command Tactical Intelligence Command (CONTIC) at Fort Bragg, North Carolina, where he was charged with the preparation of all MI units deploying for Vietnam.
 He then served as Commander of the 14th MI Battalion and then the 48th MI Group, at Fort Bragg.
 In 1968, Doug DILLARD went to Vietnam and was reassigned as the PHOENIX Coordinator in IV Corps, Military Assistance Command Vietnam (MACV) Advisory Team in the Mekong Delta.
 In that position, he instituted a comprehensive intelligence collection and exploitation program, as well as coordination of conventional operations, including the destruction of an entire Viet Cong guerrilla battalion in Cambodia.
 Upon his return to the United States in 1969, Colonel DILLARD served as Chief, Security Division, Office of the Joint Chiefs of Staff.

-After retired, Doug DILLARD became a very active member and supporter of the 551st parachute infantry association.
-He came back several time in France, where we had the privilege to met him several time since 1994 til is last trip.
+After retired in 1977, Doug DILLARD became a very active member and supporter of the 551st parachute infantry association.
+He came back several time in France and Belgium where we had the privilege to met him several time from 1994 til his last trip.
+Colonel Douglas DILLARD passed away on september the 9th, 2017.
+It was a honor to met him and spend lot of time together honoring the glorious 551st parachute infantry battalion and his brave men.

-Thankyou Cheryl for your help writting this article
+Thankyou Cheryl STAURULAKIS DILLARD for your help writting this article